 For a quick snack, or something more substantial, Shingle Inn is open during the day only, just off the lift lobby in City Hall.
 This old cafe used to have a prominent spot in Edward St, just opposite where Jamie’s Italian is now.
 When the original building was demolished, all the fittings were saved and the cafe was rebuilt in its new home.
 Here you can enjoy hearty home style tucker from pre-seventies Queensland and for a bit of nostalgia, try their patty cakes (never cupcakes or muffins!).

 If you want a good fish & chips meal, make sure you’re hungry before you head to Fish’s Seafood Market in Newstead.
 (Catch the CityCat to Teneriffe) and walk back to Macquarie St. We ordered a Family Value Pack (4 x Dory, 1 x 4 Chips, 1 x 12 Calamari with Tartar Sauce and Fresh Lemon) – make sure you have at least 4 people to share and you are all hungry.

 And here’s a little extra if you happen to be in Brisbane during the winter.
 Winter in Brisbane is not really cold, so getting about is very pleasant.
 Why not make a visit (or two) to the Royal Queensland Show, known locally as The Ekka.
-The Ekka runs from 11th – 20th August in 2017.
+The Ekka runs for 10 days in mid-August every year.
 It’s a great way to see much of what this big state has to offer and have fun as well.
 Economy Traveller will be there in 2017, to report on the best parts of what you can see and do.